MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 In a nutshell, admin needs to ensure:

-1. Microsoft Power Platform resource provider is registered in Azure subscription
+1. Microsoft Power Platform resource provider is registered in Azure subscription.
-1. There is an Azure Key Vault that contains the secrets to be used in the credentials.
+1. There's an Azure Key Vault that contains the secrets to be used in the credentials.
-1. Dataverse service principal has permissions to use the secrets
+1. Dataverse service principal has permissions to use the secrets.
 1. Users who create the environment variable have appropriate permissions to the Azure Key Vault resource.
-1. The Power Automate environment and the Azure subscription must be on the same tenant
+1. The Power Automate environment and the Azure subscription must be on the same tenant.

 To configure Azure Key Vault, follow the steps described in [Configure Azure Key Vault](/power-apps/maker/data-platform/environmentvariables#configure-azure-key-vault).